-The Hua Spa is softly lit, gently perfumed retreat where guests can relax, rejuvenate, and simply be pampered.
-The 1,070 square meter (11,517 square foot) Hua Spa also offers a water-based treatment area with Vichy-style shower, rhassoul mud chamber, crystal steam room and laconium in the women’s area, plus herbal steam bath, Swedish and Finnish sauna and ice fountain in the men’s area.
-The signature Flowers of the Four Seasons treatment is a 150 minute journey perfumed by mu mian (spring), lotus (summer), Chinese rose (autumn) and peony (winter) that includes a foot bath, body scrub, face and body mask and finally a luxurious massage.
+The Hua Spa is a softly lit, gently perfumed retreat where guests can relax, rejuvenate, and be pampered.
+The 1,070 square meter (11,517 square foot) Hua Spa also offers a water-based treatment area with a Vichy-style shower, rhassoul mud chamber, crystal steam room, and laconium in the women’s area, plus herbal steam bath, Swedish and Finnish sauna, and ice fountain in the men’s area.
+The signature Flowers of the Four Seasons treatment is a 150-minute journey perfumed by mu mian (spring), lotus (summer), Chinese rose (autumn), and peony (winter) that includes a foot bath, body scrub, face, and body mask and finally a luxurious massage.

 The Hua Spa –